dosbor3/DevelopIT-Full-Stack-Forum/README.md

-# MVC Tech Blog
+# DevelopIT Full Stack Forum

-Writing about tech can be just as important as making it.
-Developers spend plenty of time creating new applications and debugging existing codebases, but most developers also spend at least some of their time reading and writing about technical concepts, recent advancements, and new technologies.
-A simple Google search for any concept covered in this course returns thousands of think pieces and tutorials from developers of all skill levels!
+Making the decision to return to school to enhance your skill set is a challenge within itself!
+To choose a curriculum such as Full Stack Developer is even more challenging!
+When asking for help, current students, and alumni may want to bypass various developer topics that don't relate to the query response they are in search of.
+DevelopIT Full Stack Forum provides users with the opportunity to have a more refined search by specifying topics that the users can input and receive assistance from a full stack developer community comprised of current and former students.

-MVC Tech Blog is a CMS-style blog site, where developers can publish their blog posts and comment on other developers' posts as well.
+DevelopIT Full Stack Forum is a CMS-style blog site, where current and prospective developers can publish their inquries and respond on other developers' inquries as well.

 ## User Story